Why We Celebrate Republic Day?

 Our Constitution came into force on this day.
 Dr. B. R. Ambedkar prepared the detailed Constitution of India in exactly two years, 11 months, and 18 days.
-People celebrate happiness on Republic Day, send Republic Day greetings to their relatives.
-India is going to celebrate 72nd Republic Day this year 2021.
+People celebrate the happiness on Republic Day, send Republic Day greetings to their relatives.
+India is going to celebrate 73rd Republic Day this year 2022.

 On this day in 1950, India Government discarded monarchy and became a democracy.
 Important government laws and acts were laid down on this day and hence it also marks a day of pride for every Indian.
 It gave power to Indians to elect their own representative and run a democratic government.
 India was declared a sovereign, socialist, secular, democratic republic and the Constitution assured the citizens of India justice, equality, and liberty.

 When India became independent, the Constituent Assembly was announced and the work of the constitution started on 9 December 1947, after which this constitution was adopted by the Constituent Assembly on 26 November 1949.
 Among the framers of the Constitution, Dr. Bhimrao Ambedkar was the Speaker, while Jawaharlal Nehru, Dr. Rajendra Prasad, Sardar Vallabhbhai Patel, Maulana Abul Kalam Azad were all prominent members of this House.
 The Constitution of India was enacted in about 2 years, 11 months, and 18 days.